-Science Curriculum Sequence: INCOMING 9TH GRADERS
+Science Curriculum Sequence: 9th and 10th grade students

 9th Grade science placement is based on a student's 8th grade course, student grades, teacher recommendation and student skill level.

 20 credits of science is required for high school graduation.
 This includes the successful completion of a physical science and life science course.